gonzalo-cordova-pou/MLADHD/README.md

 - **[11 Apr 2023]** Screenshotter implemented.
 - **[17 Apr 2023]** New `screenshotter.py` for data collection with real-time prediction
 - **[19 Apr 2023]** New dataset.
 Name: `data_clean_large` (11k samples) (+175% wrt previous)

+---

+## Structure

+- `docs`: Documentation files.
+    - `related_work.md`: Related work document.
+- `mlruns`: MLFlow tracking files.
+- `DriftDetector.ipynb`: Notebook to test the drift detector.
+- `Experiment_colab.ipynb`: Notebook to run experiments in Google Colab.
+- `Experiment_local.ipynb`: Notebook to run experiments in local environment.
+- `LocalDatasetPreprocessing.ipynb`: Notebook to preprocess the local dataset (from raw to structured).
+- `OCRtest.py`: Script to test OCR techniques.
+- `emissions.csv`: CSV file with the CO2 emissions of the training experiments.
+- `feature_logger.py`: Script to take screenshots and log the feature extraction (text and class).
+- `image2text.py`: Script to create a text dataset from the image dataset (using OCR).
+- `mlmodeling.py`: Script with the ML modeling functions.
+- `screenshotter.py`: Script to take screenshots and save them in the local storage (for data collection).
+Sound effects are also included with real-time prediction.

+---

 ## Data